How did literature evolve from Chaucer to Toni Morrison, from a time before the printing press to our modern digital landscape?

 Literature and Philosophy

 This subplan is printed on the transcript and diploma and is elected in Axess.
-Students should meet with the Director of Undergraduate Studies, Michaela Bronstein, concerning the Literature and Philosophy focus.
+Students should meet with the Director of Undergraduate Studies, Vaughn Rasberry, concerning the Literature and Philosophy focus.
 This track is for students who wish to explore interdisciplinary studies at the intersection of literature and philosophy while acquiring knowledge of the English language literary tradition as a whole.
 In addition to the degree requirements required of all majors and listed above, students must complete at least 40-50 additional units of approved courses including:

 - PHIL 80 Mind, Matter, and Meaning (WIM): Prerequisite: introductory philosophy course.